 CSE Crosscom is at the forefront of technologies that provide visibility, automation and reduced exposure to health and safety risks for lone workers.
 Amid greater pressures to step up HSE standards and practices, we are seeing greater investment in communications technology and personal safety devices for lone workers that are designed to make working in high-risk or remote situations as safe as possible.

-When managing Lone Worker risk, careful consideration should be given to:
+When managing Lone Worker risk and safety, careful consideration should be given to:

 - The length of time employees may be working alone

 - The time of day when they are working alone

 - The nature of the work and inherent risks associated with it